 A. General Education Competencies and Course Outcomes

-1. Listed here are the course outcomes/objectives assessed in this course which play an integral part in contributing to the student’s general education along with the general education competency it supports.
+1. Listed here are the course outcomes/objectives assessed in this course which play an integral part in contributing to the student’s general education along with the general education competency they support.

 General Education Competency: Investigate

-Course Outcomes or Objectives Supporting the General Education Competency Selected:Investigate and engage in the transdisciplinary applications of research, leaning and knowledge.
+Course Outcomes or Objectives Supporting the General Education Competency Selected:

-2 supplementalEvaluateB.
-Other Course Objectives/Standards

-Students will demonstrate an understanding of the research methods used by social psychologists, and evaluate their relative strengths and limitatioStudents will demonstrate an understanding of how we think about ourselves and others in our social world (e.g., the social self, social perception, social cognition, attitudes).
+Explore how people think about themselves and others in their social worlds (e.g., the social self, social perception, social cognition, attitudes).

-Students will demonstrate an understanding of how we influence and are influenced by others (e.g., social influence, persuasion, group behavior).
+Articulate how people influence and are influenced by others (e.g., social influence, persuasion, group behavior).

+2. Listed here are the course outcomes/objectives assessed in this course which play a supplemental part in contributing to the student’s general education along with the general education competency they support.

+General Education Competency: Evaluate

+Course Outcomes or Objectives Supporting the General Education Competency Selected:

+Identify research methods used by social psychologists and evaluate their relative strengths and limitations.

 DISTRICT-WIDE POLICIES: